Observables from classical black hole scattering in Scalar-Tensor theory of gravity from worldline quantum field theory

 where, and $I_{4}(m,|b|)$ is defined in (\ref{4.37}).
 As discussed previously, to the best of our knowledge these integrals do not possess any closed-form expression (except $I_5(m,|b|),\bar{I}_5(m,|b|), \bar{I}_6(m,|b|)$ and $\bar{\bar{I}}_6(m,|b|)$ as they can be done to some extent using method discussed around (\ref{4.25j}).
-They can be evaluated numerically and possess smooth behaviour w.r.t. $|b|\,.$ They also admit smooth massless limits as discussed earlier case by case basis.
+They can be evaluated numerically and possess smooth behaviour w.r.t. $|b|\,.$ They also admit smooth massless limits on a case-by-case basis.
 Note that the expression for the total impulse will also have a contribution from the pure Einstein-Hilbert part.
 However, its result is well known in the literature \cite{Mogull:2020sak}.
-Hence, instead of reproducing it here, we only focused on the new contributions from various vertices involving scalar field upto 2PM order.
+Hence, instead of reproducing it here, we only focused on the new contributions from various vertices involving the scalar field upto 2PM order.
 We have also shown the corresponding results for the massless case.
-The fall-off w.r.t $|b|$ is analogous to the gravitational case. \\ Before we end this section, although we have computed impulse up to 2PM, but we did not discuss it's connection with scattering amplitude.
+The fall-off w.r.t $|b|$ is analogous to the gravitational case. \\\\ Before we end this section, although we have computed the impulse up to 2PM, we have not discussed its connection with the scattering amplitude.
 We elaborate on this connection in the Appendix~(\ref{sec7}).